Naresh2028/sql-server-learning/track-2-advanced-tsql-data-manipulation/Concepts/1-data-modification/3-transactions/transactions.md

 SQL Server writes changes to the transaction log (LDF) before confirming commit.

 ### B. SET XACT_ABORT ON (CRITICAL in Production)

-What it is
-Forces SQL Server to automatically rollback the transaction if any runtime error occurs.
+It Forces SQL Server to automatically rollback the transaction if any runtime error occurs.

 SET XACT_ABORT ON;
 Why it matters